-When you visit this place, what intrigues you the most is the amphitheater embankment structured formation which has been constructed in the semicircular form.
+When you visit this place, what intrigues you the most is the amphitheatre embankment structured formation which has been constructed in the semicircular form.

-It is believed that this place was built by King Surajpal who had belonged to the Tomar dynasty sometime in the 10th century.
-And King Tomar who was also the younger son of Anangpal Tomar- the ruler of Delhi.
-Being a sun worshipper, he had successfully executed the completion of a Sun temple on the western side of this place.
+It is believed that this place was built by King Surajpal who belonged to the Tomar dynasty sometime in the 10th century.
+Being a sun worshipper, he successfully executed the completion of a Sun temple on the western side of this place.

 Although this place is small, it is quite popular owing to the annual fair which is held here every year.
 The place hosts the ‘Surajkund International Craft Mela’ every year which is visited by millions of people including foreigners.
 Around 20 countries participate in the fair showcasing their talent for crafts and creativity.

-Baba Farid’s Tomb - It is believed that Surajkund was named after Baba Farid who was a revered saint.
+1. Baba Farid’s Tomb.
+It is believed that Surajkund was named after Baba Farid who was a revered saint.
 All year round, this place has a very good hustle of pilgrims and devotees who visit this place for offering their prayers and divine darshan.

-International Surajkund Crafts Mela - It is one such highlight of the state which grabs the attention of a large number of audiences from all around.
+2. International Surajkund Crafts Mela.
+It is one such highlight of the state which grabs the attention of a large number of audiences from all around.
 It is an annual fair which is conducted by Haryana tourism every year in February for 15 days.

-Go Shopping Around Faridabad - Faridabad is a place which is full of some of the most incredible shopping options whether it be local markets or shopping malls.
+4. Shopping.
+Faridabad is a place which is full of some of the most incredible shopping options, whether they are local markets or shopping malls.

-By Train - The nearest railway stations are Faridabad and Ballabgarh.
-You can easily find trains for these stations.
-After deboarding, you can conveniently find a cab or some other means of transportation to reach your destination.
+By Train.
+The nearest railway stations are Faridabad and Ballabgarh.
+If you prefer train journeys but are worried about the availability and frequency of trains to Faridabad station, then rest assured because the station receives regular trains from all across the country.
+After deboarding, you can conveniently hire a cab or some other means of transportation available to reach your destination.